Real estate terms can feel like their own language: Check the DOM. That listing is BOM. Counter before signing the PSA.

 Seller concessions are incentives offered to potential buyers that work to create an attractive deal.
 Seller concessions often include a credit towards a buyer’s closing costs or funds to make specific repairs.

 A seller disclosure is a set of documents provided by the seller that outlines any known issues with a house that may affect a buyer’s decision to purchase.
-According to TREC, a sellers disclosure notice is required in most Texas real estate transactions, even if you have not occupied the property before selling.

 A short sale occurs when a property sells for less than what the homeowner owes on their mortgage.
 Because all lenders must approve the sale, short sales typically take more time to be approved than a traditional sale.
 Short sale homes differ from foreclosures, as the property still belongs to the owner and not the bank.
 If a short sale fails, the property becomes foreclosed.